 I would say that the atmosphere of this pub here was not very Japanese, but more like Asian and they were targeting foreign customers who were so many in Asakusa, as well as younger Japanese people.

 According to our friend, this street used to be full of shops which were selling Chima Jeogori, the traditional Korean costume.

 While eating I was looking out at the street and I saw quite a few women walking wearing Japanese kimono.

 Nowadays there are many shops which rent kimonos and dress you in them and let you walk around the town.

 This kind of service has been popular in Kyoto for a long time, but now every town with some traditional Japanese atmosphere seems to have this service.

-To be honest, I would have liked that four of us (she and her husband and us) wearing flashy kimonos and walk around the town, but she pronounced “they are just so sleazy!”.
+To be honest, I would have liked the idea of the four of us (she and her husband and us) wearing flashy kimonos walking around the town, but she declared “they are just so sleazy!”.